TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 27/Matthew 27.37.md

 ---

-And they set up over his head his accusation written, THIS IS JESUS THE KING OF THE JEWS.
+They set up over his head the accusation against him written, "THIS IS JESUS, THE KING OF THE JEWS."